Why is san diego so nice?

 has a lot to offer, and we want to show you.
 But whether you're considering a cross-state move or a cross-country move to the city, the decision shouldn't be taken lightly.
 In fact, we think there are 16 things you should know about living in San Diego.

 After all, it's not just about what San Diego has to offer in general, but what San Diego has to offer you.
 More than 30% of the city's population identifies as Latino, and you're likely to hear Spanish words in daily conversations.
-Neighborhoods like Barrio Logan are great places to explore if you want to try a bite of incredible Mexican cuisine or see the murals in Chicano Park.
-San Diego has a very relaxed, “carefree” lifestyle, and that's probably why San Diego is the best place to live, according to many.
+Neighborhoods such as Barrio Logan are great places to explore if you want to try a bite of incredible Mexican cuisine or see the murals in Chicano Park.
+San Diego has a very relaxed, “carefree” lifestyle and that's probably why San Diego is the best place to live according to many.

 The worst thing about San Diego is that every time you mention that you live there, someone will always mention the whale's vagina (thanks, presenter).
-That little inconvenience is almost as bad as it gets for us San Diegoans, considering the year-round sunshine, beautiful beaches, great craft beer, and that immutable work-life balance.
-While we doubt you need to remember why San Diego's quality of life is unbeatable, we've rounded up the 15 reasons why it's.
-Few cities have as much to offer residents as San Diego.
+That little inconvenience is as bad as it gets for us San Diegans considering the year-round sunshine, beautiful beaches, excellent craft beer, and that immutable work-life balance.
+While we doubt you need to remember why San Diego's quality of life is unbeatable, we've rounded up the 15 reasons why it is.
+There are few cities that have as much to offer their residents as San Diego.

 San Diego has something for everyone.
 If you like the outdoors, the city's Mediterranean climate allows you to walk, bike, swim, surf, play golf or tennis all year round.
 If you like the arts, San Diego is home to a variety of cultural attractions, including many museums and art galleries.
-What you'll quickly learn after moving to San Diego is that life revolves around the beach in one way or another, because it's home to some of the best surfing beaches in the country.
+San Diego County's top ten employers include the U.S.

 Leave Message